 Where does Internal Revenue Service (IRS) authority to levy originate?

-Property exempt from IRS tax levy.
+Property exempt from IRS

 The Internal Revenue Service must take the following steps prior to a IRS tax levy being issued.